Hi my name Julia Hager

 (picture taken december'24)

-With 20+ years of corporate work experience as a digital communication & digital channels expert; and an advocate, mentor and coach for neurodivergent colleagues, I'm now more than ready to work in my chosen field of Psychology.
+I'm a bilingual German state-approved translator of scientific papers, with 20+ years of corporate work experience as a digital communication & -channels expert; and an advocate, mentor and coach for neurodivergent colleagues.

 Work and Life experience